Karl Paul Link: Anticoagulants

 In the subsequent years, most of his research focused on plant carbohydrates.
 However, the most fruitful period began when Ed Carson, a Wisconsin farmer, attracted Link's attention to "sweet clover disease", described in 1924 by veterinarian Frank Schofield.
 In this condition, cows bled to death after consuming hay made from spoilt sweet clover.
 Carson's stock had been affected, and he brought a dead cow, blood that would not clot, and 100 pounds of sweet clover hay.
-Under the direction of Link, PhD students Harold Campbell, Ralph Overman, Charles Huebner, and Mark Stahmann crystallised the putative poison—a coumarin-related compound—and synthesised and tested it; it turned out to be dicoumarol (3,3'-methylenebis-(4 hydroxycoumarin)).
+Under the direction of Link, PhD students Harold Campbell, Ralph Overman, Charles Huebner, and Mark Stahmann crystallized the putative poison—a coumarin-related compound—and synthesized and tested it; it turned out to be dicoumarol (3,3'-methylenebis-(4 hydroxycoumarin)).

-Dicoumarol was subjected to clinical trials in Wisconsin General Hospital and the Mayo Clinic.
+Dicoumarol was subjected to clinical trials at Wisconsin General Hospital and the Mayo Clinic.
 It was for several years the most popularly prescribed oral anticoagulant.

-Warfarin, one of the several compounds synthesised as part of the coumarin research, was patented in 1945.
+Warfarin, one of the several compounds synthesized as part of the coumarin research, was patented in 1945.
 The patent was assigned to the Wisconsin Alumni Research Foundation (WARF), for which reason it was given the name Warfarin.
-Link and researchers Stahmann and Ikawa jointly owning the patent.
-Initially marketed as rat poison, warfarin would later, in the 1950s, become the second most important anticoagulant for clinical use (after heparin).
+Link and researchers Stahmann and Ikawa jointly owned the patent.
+Initially marketed as rat poison, in the 1950s, warfarin became the second most important anticoagulant for clinical use (after heparin).

 Later years

 Link was elected to the National Academy of Sciences in 1946.
 He received several awards for his work, including the 1955 Albert Lasker Award for Basic Medical Research and the 1960 Albert Lasker Award for Clinical Medical Research.
 He remained closely involved in the biochemistry of warfarin and related compounds.

-His work in later years was hampered by poor health (tuberculosis) as he was then relocated to Lake View sanatorium, and upon his return was never able to fully regain his momentum in research.
+His work in later years was hampered by poor health (tuberculosis) as he was then relocated to Lake View Sanatorium, and upon his return was never able to fully regain his momentum in research.
 Nevertheless, he remained a full professor until 1971, when he retired.
 He was a lifelong pioneer of liberal causes, and his wife was active in the pacifist movement.

 Link died from heart failure on November 21, 1978.